autophagy/insegel/seonu/index.rst

 Overview
 ========

-Insegel is a theme for Sphinx, intended to be used for my personal projects' documentation.
-Though it can be deployed anywhere, the theme is specifically made to be deployed on `ReadTheDocs`_.
-This theme is meant to match the aesthetic of my portfolio `Hrǽw`_, and so is not particularily customisable.
+Insegel is a theme for `Sphinx`_, a Python based documentation engine.
+The theme itself can be deployed anywhere, but has specific enhancements for hosting on `ReadTheDocs`_.

-It is still a work in progress and thus lacks features such as version navigation, toc tree styling, etc.
+It provides a mobile-friendly, monochrome 2 column layout with an emphasis on typographical legibility and consistency.
+It also, optionally, integrates `Datárum`_ for displaying the last built date of the documentation.

 Contents
 --------